 How to change free space to unallocated space?

-Go to disc management and right-click on a partition with enough free space.
+Go to Disk Management and right-click on a partition with sufficient free space.
 Shrink the partition and leave the extra partition created unnamed.
-The unnamed portion will be unallocated since Windows cannot access it until it is made into a named volume.
+The unnamed portion will remain unallocated until it is formatted as a named volume, since Windows cannot access it.

 What are the pros and cons of partitioning a hard drive